mintlayer/mintlayer-core/CONTRIBUTING.md

 The first thing to do, once you know what you want to do, is to open an issue.
 If you think you'd found a bug open an issue so it can be discussed with the wider community.
 If you think you've got a snazzy new idea for a feature, open an issue and we'll discuss it as a community; maybe someone else is already working on it...

-Whatever it is you're working on you'll want to create a branch for your bug fix or feature from staging
+Whatever it is you're working on you'll want to create a branch for your bug fix or feature from master

-    git checkout staging
+    git checkout master
     git checkout -b my_new_branch